 The need to monitor and protect Kazakhstan's territorial borders and resources is spurring the country's investment in satellite technology.
 Kazcosmos, the national space agency of Kazakhstan, has contracted Astrium/Surrey Satellite Technology Ltd. to produce two Earth-observation satellites, the first of which is due to launch from the Baikonur Cosmodrome in Kazakhstan in 2013, says Kazcosmos Chairman Talgat Musabayev.
 He says the spacecraft will have 6.5-meter (21-ft.) resolution, making ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "France Helps Kazakhstan Invest In Satellite Technology".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "France Helps Kazakhstan Invest In Satellite Technology".